maximemoreillon/sonoff/README.md

 # Sonoff

-Custom firmware for Itead SONOFF
+Custom firmware for an Itead SONOFF which enables control over MQTT and OTA updates.
+Additionally, the built-in button and LED have been set to toggle and display the state of the relay, respectively.

 ## Requirements
 * Arduino IDE with [support for ESP8266](https://github.com/esp8266/Arduino)